practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - node.js for "web languages"/README.md

 - first, into [TypeScript](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/05%20-%20node.js%20for%20%22web%20languages%22/random_streams_for_perf_stats.ts), and
 - then from there into [JavaScript](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/05%20-%20node.js%20for%20%22web%20languages%22/random_streams_for_perf_stats.js), again with Duck.ai

+JavaScript is a "a dynamic just-in-time compiled language": https://www.assemblyscript.org/introduction.html#frequently-asked-questions

 <br/>

 The TypeScript script should work out of the box for node.js version 22.21.0 or higher (_$ node -v_).
-Version 18.19.1, coming as standard with Ubuntu 24 LTS for example, is too old for it for example.
+Version 18.19.1, coming as standard with Ubuntu 24 LTS for example, is too old for it.

-In Linux you can upgrade the version with the nvm (the Node Version Manager for a node.js installation per Linux user) like this (see from here: https://linux.how2shout.com/how-to-install-nvm-on-ubuntu-24-04-or-22-04-linux/):
+In Linux you can upgrade the node.js version with the nvm (the Node Version Manager for a node.js installation per Linux user) like this (see from here: https://linux.how2shout.com/how-to-install-nvm-on-ubuntu-24-04-or-22-04-linux/):

 ```
 $ sudo apt install curl build-essential libssl-dev -y